ankraft/ACME-oneM2M-CSE/docs/Importing.md

 		// The specialisation's containerDefinition.
 Optional, and for future developments.
 		"cnd"       : "containerDefinition",

+		// The specialisation's SDT type.
+Could be "device", "subdevice", "moduleclass", or "action".
+Optional, and for future developments.
+		"sdttype"   : "SDTcontainerType",

 		// A list of attributes.
 Each entry specifies a single attribute of the specialization.
 Optional.
         "attributes": [